Benunc/better-click-to-tweet/readme.txt

 == Changelog ==

+= 5.6.1 =
+* fix — another attempt at the "invalid headers" intermittent problem.

 = 5.6.0 =
 * fix — improving compatibility with WordPress 5.0 and the new block-based (Gutenberg) editor.
 Thanks again to @ajitbohra for the help
 * fix — resolve "invalid headers" problem on certain new installs